tom-mi/iBrew/README.md

 #### Downloads & Setup
-  * [MacOS]  (https://github.com/Tristan79/iBrew/blob/master/release/iBrew.dmg) (note that the web interface is NOT finished, only the rest api is)
+  * [MacOS]  (https://github.com/Tristan79/iBrew/blob/master/release/iBrew.dmg) (note that the web interface is NOT finished, only the rest api is, I hope :-)
-  * [Windows](https://github.com/Tristan79/iBrew/blob/master/release/iBrew.zip) (unavailable use source, see note)

 Other systems running python see download from source section.